Code-Institute-Submissions/Springbank9-milestone-project1/README.md

 ## Known bugs

 The copyright text can be shown differetnlyon safari and on mobile to Chrome.
+Crossfade animation works when viewing live site within GitHub but doesnt seem to appear otherwise.
 ## Deployment

 ### GitHub Pages